Pregnancy is a time of joy and excitement. But while you may be filled with…Read More

 One is said to be suffering from constipation if one experience

 Of course, the frequency of bowel movement varies from person to person.
 Some may “go” several times a day, and some not at all in a day.
 However, fewer than three per week is cause for concern.
-Constipation can occur due to a number of factors.
+Constipation can occur due to several factors.

 Ayurveda refers to constipation as vibandha, a condition where one experiences fewer bowel movements, hard stools, and painful defecation.
 Severe constipation (vistambha) can result in an inability to pass stool (malavibandha) and can become a life-threatening condition.
 While the causes of constipation can range from a poor diet to inadequate water intake, it can also (though rarely) result from serious conditions such as colon cancer.